graphql/graphql-relay-js/README.md

  - `cursorForObjectInConnection` is a helper method that takes an array and a member object, and returns a cursor for use in the mutation payload.
-- `offsetToCursor` takes the index of a member object in an array and returns a cursor for use in the mutation payload.
+- `offsetToCursor` takes the index of a member object in an array and returns an opaque cursor for use in the mutation payload.
+- `cursorToOffset` takes an opaque cursor (created with `offsetToCursor`) and returns the corresponding array index.

 An example usage of these methods from the [test schema](src/__tests__/starWarsSchema.js):